EU Withdrawal Button: What every online store must do before June 19

 Short answer: if you sell to consumers in the EU, yes.

-The directive's title talks about financial services, which throws people off.
-The important bit is Article 11a, which slots into the Consumer Rights Directive and applies to any distance contract closed through an online interface: physical goods, digital products, SaaS, marketplaces, bookings, apps.
+The directive's title refers to financial services, which is misleading.
+What matters is Article 11a, which is integrated into the Consumer Rights Directive and applies to any distance contract concluded through an online interface: physical products, digital products, SaaS, marketplaces, bookings, and apps.

-Any non-EU business directing its activities to EU consumers also needs a compliant withdrawal button.
-Pure B2B sellers are off the hook.
-Mixed models, where consumers can also buy, are in.
+Any company based outside the EU that directs its activity toward European consumers also needs a compliant withdrawal button.
+Pure B2B sellers are exempt.
+Mixed models, where consumers can also buy, fall within scope.

 Enforcement and compliance risk

-Failure to comply with national implementations of Directive (EU) 2023/2673 may result in penalties defined by local authorities in each EU Member State.
-These penalties vary by country and regulatory framework.
-Beyond potential fines, the real risk for most ecommerce businesses is operational: a fragmented or poorly implemented withdrawal experience that leads to lower customer satisfaction and lost retention opportunit
+Failure to comply with Directive (EU) 2023/2673 may result in penalties defined by the authorities of each Member State, which vary by country and regulatory framework.
+Beyond potential fines, there's a less visible but equally real cost: a fragmented or poorly implemented return experience translates into lower customer satisfaction and, above all, missed retention opportunities.

 A quick refresher on the right of withdrawal

-The withdrawal right itself isn't new.
-European consumers can return an online purchase within 14 days of delivery, no questions asked, no penalties.
-The clock starts when the customer receives the goods, or the day the contract is signed for services.
+The right of withdrawal itself isn't new.
+European consumers can return an online purchase within 14 days of delivery, without justification, as long as the products qualify for return.
+The clock starts when the customer receives the product or, in the case of services, on the day the contract is signed.

 What you actually need to build